Are you interested in studying the prevalence of malaria or intestinal worms in underserved communities in Guatemala?

 Perhaps you have a hypothesis that teaching Mayan midwives about postpartum hemorrhage will reduce maternal mortality.

-If you have a project in mind that fits our overall mission, Refuge International might be able to help you acheive your research goals.
-We support individual investigators who wish to study international health and health care.
-Our projects are focused primarily on basic health care, adequate nutrition, clean water and education.
+If you have a project in mind that aligns our overall mission, Refuge International might be able to help you achieve your research goals.
+We encourage individual investigators who wish to study international health and healthcare to join one of our medical mission teams.
+Our projects are focused primarily on basic healthcare, adequate nutrition, clean water and education.

 Chronic Health Conditions in Rural Caribbean Guatemala